 The result is a systematic and profitable prospecting referral engine that complements other successful prospecting methods, levers and systems.

-Marylou Tyler is a renowned sales process improvement expert, author, speaker and the CEO of Strategic Pipeline.
+In addition to being a co-author of Predictable Prospecting, Marylou Tyler is also a renowned sales process improvement expert, speaker and the CEO of Strategic Pipeline.
 She has helped businesses like Apple, Bose and UPS grow their revenue by increasing their sales pipelines.
 Marylou’s passion is helping B2B sales professionals go from cold conversations to qualified opportunities.